figurenone/figurenone/src/index.md

 layout: default
 ---

-# Welcome to Figure None
+# fig.0

-This is the beginning of your clean, CMS-free Eleventy site.
+This is where the beginning
+reaches for completion
+in recursive absolution

 ## Recent Posts